-We are offering up to \$10,000,000,000 in shares of our common stock pursuant to this prospectus on a "best efforts" basis through Starwood Capital, L.L.C., the Dealer Manager, a registered broker-dealer affiliated with the Advisor.
+On June 2, 2021, we commenced offering up to \$10,000,000,000 in shares of our common stock pursuant to this prospectus on a "best efforts" basis through Starwood Capital, L.L.C., the Dealer Manager, a registered broker-dealer affiliated with the Advisor.
 Because this is a "best efforts" offering, the Dealer Manager must only use its best efforts to sell the shares, which means that no underwriter, broker-dealer or other person is obligated to purchase any shares.
-Our offering consists of up to \$9,700,000,000 in shares in our primary offering and up to \$300,000,000 in shares pursuant to our distribution reinvestment plan.
+Our offering consists of up to \$8,000,000,000 in shares in our primary offering and up to \$2,000,000,000 in shares pursuant to our distribution reinvestment plan.
 We reserve the right to reallocate shares of common stock between our primary offering and our distribution reinvestment plan.